NetBr3ak/Statistical-Quality-Control-Exam-Assist-Program/README.md

 - ProfessionalCatSummoner ([GitHub](https://github.com/ProfessionalCatSummoner))

-Feel free to contribute, use this project for your studies, and best of luck with your exam! 🍀
+Best of luck with your exam! 🍀